 You may be surprised to find animal fats on a list of the healthiest cooking oils.
 We’ve been taught to fear saturated fats like butter for so long that it can be hard to look seriously at all the evidence that says that saturated fats are NOT something to fear.

 The amount of evidence that links saturated fats and cholesterol to heart disease is slim to none.
 Unfortunately, the medical world is slow to come around to this compelling information and continue to prescribe unhealthy and ineffective low-fat diets and cholesterol lowering drugs to those with heart disease.
-Watch this video to get a better understanding of this saturated fat issue.

 The proof for this is so overwhelming that even Time magazine published a cover article talking about how butter is actually not bad for you (something I’ve been trying to convince people of for years!).